ksrivastava1/Personal-Website/content/event/perturbation-bound/index.md

 ---

-This paper derives a perturbation bound on the op- timal subspace estimator obtained from a subset of its canonical projections contaminated by noise.
+This paper derives a perturbation bound on the optimal subspace estimator obtained from a subset of its canonical projections contaminated by noise.
 This fundamental result has important implications in matrix completion, subspace clustering, and related problems.

 Slides coming soon!